Saint Mary's College of California logo

 About Saint Mary's College of California

-Saint Mary's: A historic Lasallian college, building community and knowledge since 1863.
+Saint Mary's: A historic Lasallian college, empowering students since 1863.

 Key Highlights